 Following are the general university regulations relating to low scholarship.
 The Studies committee of each college/school may determine more stringent requirements.
-Students with questions regarding their academic standing should consult their college/school dean.
+Students with questions regarding their academic standing should consult their college/school student services office.

 This is an intermediate status between good standing and dismissal in which students remain enrolled according to stated academic conditions of their college/school.